Greek austerity packages

 This article details the fourteen austerity packages passed by the Government of Greece between 2010 and 2017.
 These austerity measures were a result of the Greek government-debt crisis and other economic factors.
 All of the legislation listed remains in force.

 Background

 Membership in the European Monetary Union (EMU) has posed problems for some social classes, like the working class in Germany, and also on a countrywide scale for some EU members.
 Greece is in the latter category, along with Portugal, Ireland and Spain, presenting the problem of sovereign default, sometimes also called a "sovereign debt crisis".
-This situation originated with the tenuous integration of the periphery countries of the European Union into the eurozone and was made worse by the global financial crisis of 2007.
+This situation originated with the tenuous integration of the periphery countries of the European Union into the eurozone and was made worse by the Great Recession.
 Austerity was one of the policy measures available to governments to manage the economic downturn.
 Greek withdrawal from the eurozone is another alternative or institutional reform of the eurozone.